Krakengr/wp-to-bludit/README.md

 Remember to test thoroughly after making any changes.

+## 301 redirects (v1.0)
+The plugin creates a links.php file, where the old and the new links will be stored after the conversion.
+Then you can use the redirect plugin to redirect your old URLs to the new ones.

+The plugin also replaces the in-post URLs to the Bludit's link structure.

 ## URLify
 Plugin now has URLify as a slug generator.
 URLify is a PHP port of URLify.js from the Django project.
 Transliterates non-ascii characters for use in URLs. https://github.com/jbroadway/urlify